 Founded in 2007, Record Store Day was a way to bring “together fans, artists, and thousands of independent record stores across the world.”
 Record store day, now a world-wide event, takes place twice a year.

-This Friday (“Black Friday” in the US) a number of special vinyl reissues and releases will hit the shelves of independent record stores.
 Here are five Record Store Day exclusives that listeners of our station may want to pick up:

 Leonard Cohen / Jeff Buckley